-For our program we argue that a safe water supply must go hand in hand with long-term medical support for arsenicosis patients and overal primary health care improvements.
-This lesson is clear from past experiences in the water and health sectors.
+For our program we argue that a safe water supply must go hand in hand with long-term medical support and primary health care.
+This lesson is clear from past experiences.
 Shallow tube-wells were introduced alongside many other public health interventions (including, for example, Oral Rehydration Therapy).
 Continue reading →

 Ventura Water, in partnership with Patagonia, presented awards to the winning films of the 2013 Water: Take 1 online short film contest during a special community celebration, hosted by Brooks Institute a few days ago.
 More than 150 attendees watched as the $1,500 Grand Prize, sponsored by Patagonia, was awarded to our film “Water Collaborations”.
 It was chosen from the top 10 finalist films by a distinguished jury of entertainment and environmental professionals.
 See the full news message here.
 As mentioned earlier, most of the prize money will go towards funding our Campaign: An ambulance for our community clinic (the rest towards making more films!).